Colombia–United States relations

-According to the 2012 U.S. Global Leadership Report, 47% of Colombians approved of U.S. leadership, with 23% of the people disapproving and 29% remaining percentage uncertain; the sixth-highest rating of the U.S. for any surveyed country in the Americas.
-In a survey in 2015, the image of President Obama's favorability was 78% among Colombians.
-In 2022, Colombia was designated a Major non-NATO ally.

 Historical overview

 President Ronald Reagan laying a wreath at Simon Bolivar's statue in Bogota in 1982.

 Belisario Betancur and Ronald Reagan in 1985.

 Former U.S. President Bill Clinton, meeting the former Colombian President Andrés Pastrana in Cartagena, Colombia.

 Uribe and Bush in Bogotá, with their wives in 2007.

 President of Colombia, Juan Manuel Santos and U.S. Secretary of State, Hillary Clinton seeking business relationships.

 Colombian President Iván Duque with U.S. President Donald Trump in the White House, February 2019.

 19th century

 On 20 July 1810, Colombia became the first Spanish colony of New Granada and the first country in South America to win independence against Spanish rule which was followed after Haiti's independence from France on 1 January 1804 after the Haitian Revolution as well as the United States to declare independence from Britain in 1783 after the American Revolution.
 Colombia became the third oldest independent republic in the Western Hemisphere after Haiti and the United States which won their revolutions against European imperialism.

 During the Spanish American wars of independence, the United States was officially neutral but permitted Spanish American agents to obtain weapons and supplies.
 With the reception of Manuel Torres in 1821, Colombia became the first "former" Spanish colony recognized by the United States, and the United States was the second government (after the Kingdom of Brazil) to recognize an independent Spanish American state.
 At that time, Gran Colombia included the territory of the present-day Colombia, Ecuador, Venezuela, and Panama.
-Mutual relations have existed since the U.S. established a diplomatic mission in Santa Fe de Bogota in 1823.
-The next year the Anderson–Gual Treaty became the first bilateral treaty the U.S. concluded with another American country.
-U.S. relations with the government in Bogotá were not interrupted even when Ecuador and Venezuela left the federation in 1830.
+Mutual relations have existed since the U.S. established a diplomatic mission in Santa Fe de Bogota.
+Richard C. Anderson was appointed as the first United States Minister Plenipotentiary to the Gran Colombia on 27 January 1823.
+In 1824 he negotiated with the chancellor Pedro Gual and concluded the Anderson–Gual Treaty, the first bilateral treaty that the U.S. signed with another American state.
+Anderson took his leave from his post on 7 June 1825, after being commissioned as Envoy Extraordinary and Minister Plenipotentiary to the Panama Congress of Nations.
+Anderson died en route to his post in Turbaco, near Cartagena de Indias on 24 July 1826.
+U.S. relations with the government in Santa Fe de Bogotá were not interrupted even when Ecuador and Venezuela left the federation in 1830.
 In 1846, the U.S. Polk administration signed a treaty with Colombia, which owned Panama at the time.
 A railway across the isthmus was opened in 1855.
 Under the treaty, U.S. troops landed in Panama six times in the nineteenth century to crush rebellions, ensuring that the railway was not hindered.